geotrev/undernet/undernet.wiki/Style-Utilities.md

 #### Media Queries

-Used in many parts of Monolith, these simply generate various breakpoint `@media` queries.
+Used in many parts of Undernet, these simply generate various breakpoint `@media` queries.
 There are three options for media queries:

 * `breakpoint-up`: Affects styles wider than a given size.
 * `breakpoint-down`: Affects styles narrower than a given size.